 Market risk is the risk that the fair value of an investment or future cash flows will be impacted by changes in market factors.
 These factors can be caused by changes in an underlying investment or factors affecting the market as a whole.
 The Foundation is exposed to market risk associated with certain of its investments.
 The fair market value of these investments fluctuate over time due to a variety of financial market factors.
 During the year, the Foundation continued to manage and control its exposure to market risk within its set policy parameters while maximizing investment returns.
-During the year the Foundation realized gains on investment sales of \$275,866 (2021 - \$93,502) and unrealized losses on its investments of \$31,730 (2021 - gains of \$1,354,593).
+During the year the Foundation realized losses on investment sales of \$101,107 (2022 - gain of \$275,866) and unrealized losses on its investments of \$406,621 (2022 - loss of \$31,730).